-In this transcript, business coach Clay Clark (Thrive15.com Founder) discusses with Chef Remmi (“teen-preneur”) what it means to put your eggs in one basket and focusing your energy on Thrive15.com, one of the best business schools in Florida!
+In this transcript, business coach Clay Clark (Thrive15.com Founder) discusses with Chef Remmi (“teen-preneur”) what it means to put your eggs in one basket and focusing your energy on Thrive15.com, one of the best coaching platforms and business conferences on the planet!

 Chef Remmi: Yeah, you always have to be able to prepare yourself for a lot of opportunities that you have because you don’t want to give, if you use 25 percent of your energy, you don’t want to give 25 percent performance.